-Key respondents included project-affected persons, who only include owners of 119. houses/residences and commercial shops/establishmentswho will suffer temporary access implementation disruptions during project due to the laving of pipelines. shopkeepers/businessmen from the project area, and daily commuters consulted randomly.
-In addition to a number of informal consultations conducted regularly in the project corridor, a total of 39164 house connection, selected on a stratified basis to ensure diversified representation, were consulted up to Decemebr 2015.
+Key respondents included project-affected persons, who only include owners of 119. houses/residences and commercial shops/establishmentswho will suffer temporary access project implementation disruptions during due to the laving of pipelines, shopkeepers/businessmen from the projectarea, and daily commuters consulted randomly.
+In addition to a number of informal consultations conducted regularly in the project corridor, a total of 42,220number of connections, selected on a stratified basis to ensure diversified representation, were consulted up to Decemebr2015.
 Issues discussed and feedback received along with details of date, time, location, and list of participants are given in Appendix 3.